Bartholomey/the_lake_redoubt/julija/09_chapter_nine.md

 This is the first summer that someone uninvited, something autonomous, you, void angel, is camping in my private space.
 Do you think there will be another summer with me and you strolling along the lake shore? ...
 Watch out, behind you!!!”
 You slowly begin to turn your whole shell in the direction my finger is pointing, and the moment I deem you rotated sufficiently, I swiftly move behind your back, after having gestured and pulled out Julija’s blade out of a small pocket portal, and strike the back of your head.
 I was expecting to hear a clang, but there was no sound; the weapon bounced off and flew out of my hands.
 I quickly ran to pick it up.
 “Listen,” I say while holding the sword as if trying to hide it behind my body with one hand, “... please don’t attack me.
 I was just testing something.”
 I gesture and the golden tool of destruction is swallowed by a tiny pocket.
 “No hard feelings?
 Y-you are an invader after all!”
 I turn my back to you.
 “Come, portal, come up!
 Open up!
 Swallow me! ... ... ...
 Come up! ... ...
 Come up! ... ...
 Gaah!!
 My manœuvring was off!  ...
 A-at any rate, w-would you like to ask me something?”

-*The void angel turns slowly, as if he were a giant mechanism, and speaks, “When you handle and talk about Julija’s blade, do you worship it?*
+*The void angel turns slowly, as if he were a giant mechanism, and speaks: “When you handle and talk about Julija’s blade, do you worship it?*

 I put my hands on my ears, and speak in a slightly annoyed manner: “I refuse to answer.”